snudler6/time-travel/README.rst

        sm.handle_event(event=...)
        assert sm.state == TIMEOUT

-This is problematic for several reasons.
-First, **your test takes 5 seconds to run**, and that's bad.
-Second, ``time.sleep()`` isn't accurate and might fail this test randomly, and you want to make sure that your code is consistent.
+This is bad for several reasons.
+First, **your test takes 5 seconds to run**.
+Second, ``time.sleep()`` isn't accurate and this test might fail randomly.
+There's nothing worse than a Heisenbuild.

 Here's the **better** way to do this using `time-travel`: